 Nafl Salah.
 If it is not makruh (undesirable) time, offer two rakahs of nafl for Ihram by covering your heads.

 Advice.
-If going to Jeddah by an airplane, it is convenient to get into the status of Ihram inside the plane.
-Here is what you do.
+If going to Jeddah by airplane, it is convenient to get into the status of Ihram inside the plane.
+Here are the steps you should follow to do this.
 Do everything at home or at the airport except Niyyah (intention) and Talbiyah.
-Have your shower, pray two rakahs of nafl but you are still not in the status of ihram because you haven't done the main thing yet, i.e., intention and Talbiyah which is done at or before the boundary line called Miqat.
+Have your shower, pray two rakahs of nafl but you are still not in the status of ihram because you haven't done the main thing yet, i.e., intention and Talbiyah which are done at or before the boundary line called the Miqat.

 Go to the airplane and sit down with the white sheets on.
-In a Hajj flight when you are close to Miqat, the pilot will announce that this is the border line to make your intention and to say Talbiyah.
+In a Hajj flight when you are close to the Miqat, the pilot will announce that this is the border line to make your intention and to say Talbiyah.
 Those who did not change their clothes before should do so now although it is not convenient inside the plane.
-Please note that:

 It is a good idea to ask at the time of boarding if the arrival of Miqat will be announced by the pilot.
 If not, make your intention and say Talbiyah on your own approximately one hour before you reach Jeddah.